benhoren/excel-macro/README.md

 # excel-macro
-project with an excel macro
+2 projects with an excel macro. using VBA- Visual Basic for Applications.